-Q&A with the Australian Design Review
+Q&A with Australian Design Review

 “This week we meet Bauhaus enthusiast Steffen Welsch.
-Welsch tells us about starting a practice, the next wave of community-led design and how architects should be taking up the mantle for experimentation in design.” – Read this interview with Steffen in the Australian Design Review.
+Welsch tells us about starting a practice, the next wave of community-led design and how architects should be taking up the mantle for experimentation in design.”

 Can you each tell us about yourself and how you ended up working within the architecture industry?